ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

             - it doesn't support secure transfer for custom domain names
         - you then use your encryption key for transfers from/to the app that uses that storage account
 - Azure DBs
-    - under transperent data encryption
+    - under transparent data encryption
         - automatically encrypted at rest
         - you can't turn it off
         - like with storage accounts you can choose to use your own key